• HOME

 2021 Annual report by public health in King County and Seattle

-Cases Currently Under Investigation by U.S. Department of Health and Human Services
+Cases Currently Under Investigation by U.S. Department of Health and Human Services Office for Civil Right

 This is from the Breach Portal: Notice to the Secretary of HHS Breach of Unsecured Protected Health Information